wegue-oss/wegue/docs/qgis_plugin.md

-# QGIS Plugin
+# QGIS2Wegue QGIS Plugin

-Adding many layers to a configuration file can be laborious, this is where `QGIS2Wegue` ([GitHub Repository](https://github.com/meggsimum/qgis2wegue)) comes in handy.
-It converts all layers of a QGIS project into a valid Wegue configuration.
-This works for `WMS`, `XYZ`, `KML`, `GeoJSON`, `WFS`.
+Configuring your Wegue application by hand can be laborious.
+This is where QGIS plugin `QGIS2Wegue` ([GitHub Repository](https://github.com/meggsimum/qgis2wegue)) comes in handy.
+It derives a valid Wegue application configuration from your QGIS project:

+  - All layers of a QGIS project are converted into a valid Wegue layer configuration.
+This works for `WMS`, `XYZ`, `KML`, `GeoJSON`, `WFS`
+  - The map extent is taken over to the configuration
+  - Textual elements, like title and footer can be set in a GUI
+  - The modules, which should be included in your Wegue application, be easily be added / removed via GUI

 ![Screenshot QGIS2Wegue](_media/qgis2wegue.jpg)

 ## Usage

 - Add all your desired layers to QGIS
+- Center the map to your area of interest
-- Open the plugin, chose a filepath and click `OK`
+- Open the plugin, chose a filepath (optionally add some custom settings) and click `OK`
 - Now you have a configuration file that works with Wegue

 ## Installation